Running Coupling for Holographic QCD with Heavy and Light Quarks: Isotropic case: Introduction

 \section{Introduction}

-The renormalization group (RG) is the approach that refers to changing the physical system as we considered different scales of energy \cite{BogSchirkov,Wilson:1973jj,ModernTextBook}.
-In fact, RG approach provides systematic picture to describe the physical system with many physical parameters.
-The dependence of coupling constants of physical system on the energy scale can be described by $\beta$ function of the theory \cite{GellMannLow,{Callan:1970yg,Symanzik:1970rt,Wilson:1973jj}}.
-The RG flows are the variation of fields versus energy scale of the theory.
-The RG is widely used in various area of the modern theoretical physics \cite{Zinn,Vasiliev}. \\
+The running coupling constant is related to the $\beta$-function via the renormalization group (RG) flow \cite{BogSchirkov,Wilson:1973jj,ModernTextBook}.
+The dependence of coupling constants of a physical system on the energy scale can be described by $\beta$-function of the theory \cite{GellMannLow,{Callan:1970yg,Symanzik:1970rt,Wilson:1973jj}}.
 Holographic duality describes a correspondence between a class of strongly coupled field theories and weakly-coupled gravitational theories \cite{Maldacena:1997re,Casalderrey-Solana:2011dxg,Arefeva:2014kyw}.
 Then, one can investigate the strongly coupled regime of gauge theories via holography.
-In particular, holographic RG flow sets up an explanation of RG flow in terms of gravitational model coupled to dilaton field \cite{deBoer:1999tgo,Boonstra:1998mp,Heemskerk:2010hk,Faulkner:2010jy,Lee:2013dln,Bianchi:2001kw,Skenderis:2002wp,Gursoy:2007cb, Gursoy:2007er,Kiritsis:2014kua,Kiritsis:2016kog,Gursoy:2018umf,Ghosh:2017big}.
-The RG flow in this approach has geometrical description and is dual with gravitational solution with specific asymptotic characteristics in such a way that the holographic coordinate $z$ corresponds with the energy scale of gauge theory.
-Therefore, the Hamiltonian evolution in the holographic direction is correspondence with the evolution of the physical system under changing the RG scale. \\

-The studies of holographic RG flow was extensively performed in \cite{Gursoy:2007cb, Gursoy:2007er,Kiritsis:2014kua,Kiritsis:2016kog,Gursoy:2018umf,Ghosh:2017big} in context of the QCD applications.
-The RG flows for the physical systems including chemical potential and asymmetry properties of quark–gluon plasma (QGP) are investigated in \cite{Arefeva:2018hyo,Arefeva:2020aan,Arefeva:2019qen}.
-Special interest present the exact holographic RG flows, that exist for higher-dimensional cases \cite{Arefeva:2018jyu} as well as for low ones \cite{Berg:2001ty,Golubtsova:2022hfk,Arkhipova:2024iem}. \\
+The studies of running coupling in holographic models were extensively performed in \cite{Gursoy:2007cb, Gursoy:2007er,Kiritsis:2014kua,Kiritsis:2016kog,Gursoy:2018umf,Ghosh:2017big} in context of the QCD applications.\\